groupdocs-assembly/GroupDocs.Assembly-for-.NET/Showcases/GroupDocs.ReportGenerator/README.md

 ## Web Report Generator Powered by GroupDocs.Assembly

-Web Report Generator is an ASP.NET Web forms application using GroupDocs.Assembly for .NET that demonstrates the core functionalities provided by GroupDocs.Assembly for .NET.
+Web Report Generator is an ASP.NET Web Forms Application that demonstrates the core functionalities provided by GroupDocs.Assembly for .NET.
 The Web Report Generator allows user to easily create reports based on:

 + **Predefined custom templates**
 + **Your own database (MS SQL Server local OR Remote) tables, views and also with custom query**